haiku/buildtools/gcc/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

 .. code-block:: ada

-  type Unconstr_Array is array (Positive range <>) of Boolean;
+  type Unconstr_Array is array (Short_Short_Integer range <>) of Positive;
   Put_Line ("Descriptor size = " & Unconstr_Array'Descriptor_Size'Img);

-The attribute takes into account any additional padding due to type alignment.
-In the example above, the descriptor contains two values of type ``Positive`` representing the low and high bound.
-Since ``Positive`` has a size of 31 bits and an alignment of 4, the descriptor size is ``2 * Positive'Size + 2`` or 64 bits.
+The attribute takes into account any padding due to the alignment of the component type.
+In the example above, the descriptor contains two values of type ``Short_Short_Integer`` representing the low and high bound.
+But, since ``Positive`` has an alignment of 4, the size of the descriptor is ``2 * Short_Short_Integer'Size`` rounded up to the next multiple of 32, which yields a size of 32 bits, i.e. including 16 bits of padding.

 Attribute Elaborated
 ====================